-Mark was elected as the State Member for Morayfield at the 2015 State Election (having previously served as the MP from 2009 – 2012) and currently serves as Minister for Police, Fire and Emergency Services and Minister for Corrective Services in the Palaszczuk Labor Government.
+Mark was elected as the State Member for Morayfield at the 2015 State Election (having previously served as the MP from 2009 – 2012) and re-elected at the 2017 and 2020 State Elections.
+He currently serves as Minister for Police and Corrective Services and Minister for Fire and Emergency Services in the Palaszczuk Labor Government.

-He is a long-term resident of the Morayfield State Electorate, having grown up in Burpengary and attended a local primary school (St Eugene College).
-He lives locally with his wife, Holly and son Daniel.
+He is a long-term resident of the Caboolture-Morayfield Area, having grown up in Burpengary and attended a local primary school (St Eugene College).
+He lives locally with his wife, Holly and sons Daniel and Flynn.

 As the State Member for Morayfield, Mark is recognised for his strong work ethic, dedication to the role, and community spirit.
 From volunteering in school tuckshops and removing graffiti from public spaces to successfully advocating for greater public investment in local road, public transport, education and sporting infrastructure and holding regular mobile offices, Mark prides himself on working hard to deliver for local people.

 Mark is active in our local community and has volunteered for the over ten years with Rosies Youth Mission (a homeless outreach service operating in Caboolture).
 Mark also volunteers his time as a member of the Lions Club of Morayfield, and Leukaemia Support Queensland.

 Before entering Parliament, Mark worked as a lawyer practising commercial law in the Brisbane office of a leading national law firm.
 He has also worked for Telstra, was a National Section Councillor for the Community & Public Sector Union and holds degrees in Laws (First Class Honours) and Arts (majoring in Economics and International Relations).